Simple Kidney Cyst

 Definition, Etiology, PathogenesisTop

-Simple renal cysts are found in >10% of adults aged >50 years, more commonly in men, with increasing prevalence with age.
-Simple renal cysts may increase in size with age and are usually asymptomatic; however, large cysts (>5 cm) may cause abdominal distention, flank or lower back pain, or nonspecific gastrointestinal symptoms.
-Possible complications of simple renal cysts include hematuria and infection.
-Polycystic kidney disease should be considered in those with renal enlargement, multiple cysts, bilateral involvement and positive family history.
+Simple kidney cysts are found in >10% of adults over the age of 50 years, more commonly in men, with prevalence increasing with age.
+Simple kidney cysts may increase in size with age and are usually asymptomatic; however, large cysts (>5 cm) may cause abdominal distention, flank or lower back pain, or nonspecific gastrointestinal symptoms.
+Possible complications of simple kidney cysts include hematuria and infection.
+Polycystic kidney disease should be considered in those with kidney enlargement, multiple cysts, bilateral cysts, and positive family history.

 We would love to hear from you